Save

 QuestionAnswer

-what is a signal transduction pathway? a series of steps by which a signal on a cells surface is converted into a specific cellular response
+what is a signal transduction pathway? series of steps that converts an external signal into a cellular response

 paracrine signaling a cells releases signaling molecules that effect nearby target cells (ex: growth factors)